Spencer Bernard (politician): Early life and private career

 Bernard was born February 5, 1918.

 Bernard operated a peanut-processing plant and a farming and ranching operation in Rush Springs.

 Political career

 Bernard was elected to the Oklahoma House of Representatives as a Democrat in 1960.
 He served 18 years, six of which were as speaker pro tempore, the second-in-command leadership position in the Oklahoma House of Representatives.

 Having prevailed with 25% as first in a wide field of primary candidates and won the runoff with 63% against State Auditor Gladys Warren, he was elected lieutenant governor in 1978 with considerable margin of 57.8% to 39.7% over his Republican opponent Terry Campbell.
 In his first term, he arranged for more than $14 million in agricultural exports to Taiwan.
 In his reelection campaign in 1982, he defeated Democratic primary opponents John Rogers, a former secretary of state from Oklahoma City, and Rodney Ray of Jenks, Oklahoma and won the general election against Norman Lamb, increasing his result to 61%.

+He was defeated for re-nomination in 1986.